Jimmy Vivino and the Basic Cable Band: The Max Weinberg 7

 Max Weinberg was the drummer for Bruce Springsteen as a member of the E Street Band until its dissolution in 1989.
-Weinberg returned to school, but soon desired to resume drumming.
+Weinberg returned to college to finish his communications degree and contemplated law school, but soon desired to resume drumming.
 He auditioned to be the principal drummer for the Broadway show Tommy, but was selected as the second substitute.
 That night, Weinberg had a chance sidewalk meeting outside the Carnegie Deli with newly selected Late Night host Conan O'Brien, where Weinberg spoke about his ideas for music on the show.
 O'Brien agreed to give Weinberg an audition as bandleader for his forthcoming show.
 Weinberg quickly put together The Max Weinberg 7, recruiting musicians he had worked with during his career, and got the job.

 Rosenberg and Pender had played with The Miami Horns, and had a long joint history with Weinberg from touring or recording together with Springsteen, Southside Johnny, Little Steven, Gary U.S. Bonds, and Darlene Love.
 In the early 1990s Weinberg and Pender were also in a band together called Killer Joe, which also featured Jimmy and Jerry Vivino.
 The Vivino brothers were experienced New York session musicians and had been members of various Broadway pit bands.
 They recruited the final two members of the band, Healy and Merritt, who had played together in various bands such as Jimmy Vivino & The Black Italians and The Vivino Brothers Band.
 Fill-in James Wormworth was also a member of the Vivino bands, but was initially left out of the ensemble because there was no need for two drummers.

 Members of the band have participated in skits on Late Night, particularly fedoraed LaBamba—who rarely speaks on air and is often the punchline of O'Brien's jokes—and bald, bespectacled Mark Pender, who will often sing a tribute to one of the show's guests only to invariably launch into hysterical shrieking as he climbs the scaffolding of the studio's seating area.
 Pender was also told by O'Brien to imitate soccer player Zinedine Zidane's famous World Cup headbutt due to both Pender and Zidane's lack of hair.
 O'Brien would tease Wormworth because he drummed barefoot.